 Soap with castor oil has increased lathering power, is highly soluble in cold water, and owing to its exceptional clarity, is used in making transparent soaps.

-More than half of the lipsticks sold in the United States contain castor oil as an ingredient.
+More than half of all lipstick sold in the United States contains castor oil as an ingredient.

 In India, Castor oil is prescribed for nervous disorders and it is well known for its strong laxative and purgative action, particularly in the treatment of food poisoning as well as in excavating the bowel before X-ray examination.

-The flower clusters are highly susceptible to fungal disease brought on by hot, humid conditions.
-It grows naturally and is most productive in sub-humid to moderately humid subtropical and tropical climates, generally in frost-free areas with annual lows of 15 to 25 °C, annual highs of 26 to 34 °C, annual rainfall of 700 to 2000 mm and a dry season of 4 to 7 months.
+The flower clusters are highly susceptible to fungal disease brought on by humid conditions.
+Castorbean grows naturally and is most productive in sub-humid to moderately humid subtropical and tropical lowland climates, generally in frost-free areas with annual lows of 15 to 25 °C, annual highs of 26 to 35 °C, annual rainfall of 700 to 2000 mm and a dry season of 3 to 7 months.

 Castorbean can also be grown with irrigation in areas with low rainfall and a long dry season.
-It is in fact cultivated with irrigation in the Indian states of Gujarat and Rajasthan, in areas receiving only 300 mm annual rainfall and with a dry season of 9 months.
+It is cultivated with irrigation in the Indian states of Gujarat and Rajasthan, in areas receiving only 300 mm annual rainfall and with a long dry season lasting up to 9 months.

 New plants are usually started from seed, which germinate readily.
-Performs best on friable, free-draining loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5 to 8 and on sites with full to partial sun exposure.
+Performance is best on friable, free-draining loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5 to 8 and on sites with full to partial sun exposure.

 The seed contain ricin, a poison that is extremely toxic to humans and livestock.